twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-12-assistance-to-ones-wife-and-children%zh.rst

 In Sakkasaṃyutta, there was a sutta mentioned about Sakka, lord of the devas and Mātali the charioteer, who worshipped the householders.
 They were at that time ready to go to the park grounds to see the beautiful scenery.
 Before he climbed up into the chariot Sakka raised his joined hands and worshipped the different quarters.
 Mātali was curious about it and asked Sakka whom he bowed and worshipped.

-Sakka answered that he worshipped those endowed with Sīla, long trained in Samādhi, who had property gone forth for the holy life to end dukkha.
+Sakka answered that he worshipped those endowed with Sīla, long trained in Samādhi, who had properly  gone forth for the holy life to end dukkha.
 And then Sakka continued to say that he also worshipped the householders who made merits, lay Buddhists possessing of Sīla and who righteously supported a wife.
 After these words Mātali also did the same thing following Sakka.

 According to this story, even deities are respecting and worshipping men who have merits, Sīla and assistance to one’s wife and children.

 In Sigālovāda Sutta (DN.31 Sigālovada Suttantaɱ, Siṅgālasuttaṃ) – Advice to Sigāla, Dīgha Nikāya, the Buddha gave instructions to Sigāla, the house holder’s son, on the duties and obligations as a husband to wife and children.

-| Assistance to one's wife in five ways:
+Assistance to one's wife in five ways:

-| (1) By respecting her
+(1) By respecting her
-| (2) By his courtesy
+(2) By his courtesy
-| (3) By being faithful to her
+(3) By being faithful to her
-| (4) By handing over authority to her
+(4) By handing over authority to her
-| (5) By providing her with adornments
+(5) By providing her with adornments

-|
-| Assistance to one’s children in five ways:
+Assistance to one’s children in five ways:

-| (1) Restrain them from evil
+(1) Restrain them from evil
-| (2) Direct them towards the goods
+(2) Direct them towards the goods
-| (3) Train them to a profession
+(3) Train them to a profession
-| (4) Arrange suitable marriages for them
+(4) Arrange suitable marriages for them
-| (5) In due time hand over the inheritance to them.
+(5) In due time hand over the inheritance to them.

-|
-| The five duties and obligations of a wife:
+The five duties and obligations of a wife:

-| (1) By doing her duties well
+(1) By doing her duties well
-| (2) By hospitality to attendants, etc.
+(2) By hospitality to attendants, etc.
-| (3) By her fidelity
+(3) By her fidelity
-| (4) By looking after his earnings
+(4) By looking after his earnings
-| (5) By skill and Industry in all her business dealings
+(5) By skill and Industry in all her business dealings

-|
-| The five duties and obligations of a child:
+The five duties and obligations of a child:

-| (1) Once I was supported by them now, I will be their support
-| (2) I will perform those duties they have to perform
-| (3) I will maintain the lineage and tradition of my family
-| (4) I will look after my inheritance
+(1) Once I was supported by them now, I will be their support (2) I will perform those duties they have to perform (3) I will maintain the lineage and tradition of my family (4) I will look after my inheritance
-| (5) I will give alms or generosity(cāga) on behalf of them(When the parents are dead)
+(5) I will give alms or generosity(cāga) on behalf of them(When the parents are dead)
-|

 This 12th blessing/protection of assistance to one's wife and children is a very interesting and important topic, and it has a lot to say and for contemplation.
 It is also wide and profound subject and depending on how someone views on it.
 People who want to penetrate about them should study, research, and contemplate all the teaching of ancient sages and the Buddha.
 Most people using or spending a lot of time and money to study and research for nourishing of greed, hatred, and delusion, which are the mind pollutants.
 Instead, they should work with the mind which is the closest to them than anyone else.
 It can bring them to happiness or destruction.